platecms/plate-api-docs/source/includes/_partners.md

 Parameter | Description
 --------- | -----------
-name | Thenew name for this partner
+name | The new name for this partner

 ### Constraints
 This endpoint has the following constraints: